 To ensure all reopening decisions are informed by the most up-to-date and relevant public health and U of T information, the Faculty has convened a COVID-19 OPERATIONS RECOVERY AND RESUMPTION COMMITTEE (CORReCt).
 If you have questions for this committee, please contact Aldo DiMarcantonio, Chief Administrative Officer.

-2021 Fall Term for Students
+2022 Winter Term for Students

 - As announced August 26, all members of the University of Toronto community who come onto our campuses in the fall must be fully vaccinated against COVID-19, and will be required to upload proof of vaccination via UCheck.